 Why Isn’t My Bearded Dragon Shedding Anymore?

-When bearded dragons reach their full body size, they will do less frequent full-body sheds because their hormones changes and their body growth declines.
+When bearded dragons reach their full body size, they will do less frequent full-body sheds because their hormones change and their body growth declines.
 You need to closely inspect your beardie because they may shed their odd body parts now and then without you knowing.

-If you think your beardie has stopped shedding then this might be a health issue related to diet, habitat, humidity or temperature.
+If you think your beardie has stopped shedding then this might be a health issue related to diet, habitat, humidity, or temperature.

 If your bearded dragon is less than a year old and hasn’t shed for more than eight weeks, then this is a bigger cause for concern and is a sign of serious health problems.